 - Change approval process – Outlines a process for approving amendments to the procurement plan.

 - Processes for vendors – Document what you need from vendors when you do business.
-Invoice processing, accommodating the bidding process, RFI, RFP, RFQ, or GSA support.
+Invoice processing, accommodating the bidding process, RFI, RFP, or RFQ support.
 Make clear that the business makes purchases from vendors that support how it manages spending.

 Who holds the wallet?
 Talk directly to the decision maker